 - Tea Tree: Antibacterial properties to leave your hair and scalp squeaky clean.

-There are lots of recipes available that use essential oils only, for hair problems such as dandruff, hair loss, dry and oily scalps.
+There are lots of recipes available that use essential oils only, for hair problems such as dandruff, hair loss, and dry and oily scalps.

 With no chemicals, only naturally available products, essential oils are surely worth a try, especially with their anti-inflammatory and antibacterial properties that can only benefit your scalp and leave your hair smelling sweet and fragrant.